gomorpheus/morpheus-apidoc/source/includes/_prices.md

 Parameter | Description
 --------- | -----------
-id | ID of the price set
+id | ID of the price

 ## Create a Prices